grilgamesh/Spoile/README.md

 - D3 for handling the JSon

 ## Files included
+In the root folder are the Python files Taggle and Taggle_webscraper.
+The Taggle_webscraper file was used to build a JSon file from the IMDB website and does not need to be run in order to use the game.
+It saves Json files of various sizes into the Data folder, so that a the game's difficulty can be adjusted by choosing smaller or larger datasets.
+The Taggle file itself is fully functional and can be run off-line if the user chooses.
+In order to make the game user-friendly, I have implemented it as the index.HTML file also in the root folder.
+This makes use of the static folder to store CSS and Javascript files.

 ## Rationale
 Since the success of Wordle, there have been a rash of imitators, however many of them missed what I consider to be a central feature of wordle; that a guess will reveal particular information about the answer.
 Many of these games reward an unsuccesful guess with a fixed clue, regardless of how close the guess was.